The Doctor sighed and looked at the starfield stretched

 “There is a reason for that,” he told her.
 “But I won’t

 trouble your heart with it.
-Dominique… I am sorry I did not come
+Dominique, I am sorry I did not come back

-back to you sooner.
+to you sooner.
 Although….”
-He wondered if he could have
+He wondered if he could have stood

-stood it, coming here to see her married to another man, lying in his
+it, coming here to see her married to another man, lying in that man’s

 arms at night, while he slept in the guest quarters.